Social Drinking: Does Alcohol Really Make Us More Social?

 When it comes to social drinking, is assumed that drinking alcohol reduces stress and enhances positive feelings, but studies have not always confirmed this widely-held belief.

 View this post on Instagram

 To make the participants think they were drinking alcohol, the glasses in the placebo group were smeared with alcohol.
 In the control condition, the participants knew they were not drinking alcohol.
 The participants sat at round tables and consumed their drinks over a 36-minute time span.
-The group interactions were video taped so researchers could analyze facial expressions and speech behaviors.
+The group interactions were video taped so researchers could analyse facial expressions and speech behaviours.

 When alcohol was consumed, participants spent more time talking to each other, there were more “true” smiles, the group was more likely to smile in unison, group members were less likely to express negative emotions, and they were more likely to indicate that they bonded with other group members.